 Description.
 Thicket Hairstreaks are brown below with a prominent narrow white postmedian line.
 A row of black dots and a false head decorate the hindwing tornal region.
 The steel blue upperside is glimpsed only in flight.
 Range and Habitat.
 Callophrys spinetorum lives from British Columbia south to central Mexico and from the Pacific coast east to the Rocky Mountains.
 In New Mexico it occupies pine woodlands (counties: Be,Ca,Ci,Co,DA,Ed,Gr,Ha,Li,LA,Lu,MK,Mo,Ot,RA,Sv,SJ,SM,SF,So,Ta,To,Va), 6500 to 9800′.
 Life History.
 Thicket Hairstreak larvae eat dwarf mistletoes (Viscaceae), which parasitize conifers (Pinaceae).
 Documented hosts include Arceuthobium spp., which parasitize Pinus ponderosa and P. edulis.
 Pupae overwinter.
 Flight.
 Two overlapping generations peak in May and again in July – August.
 Extreme early and late dates are March 11 and September 11.
 Thicket Hairstreaks perch and nectar in sunny, open pine woods.
 Males occasionally hilltop.
 Comments.
 In New Mexico’s southeast quadrant, populations of Thicket Hairstreaks have a low, but consistent, frequency of individuals bearing an extra white bar on the hindwing underside.
 This is considered to be Mexican subspecies Callophrys spinetorum millerorum Clench 1981 (see Robbins 1991).

 Description.
 Callophrys gryneus in New Mexico is bright green below with a single white line on forewing and hindwing, plus tails.
-It is dark above, but usually overscaled with blond or rust red (see photo below).
-Bright green fades to gray-brown over time.
+It is dark above, but usually overscaled with blond or rust red.
+Bright green fades to gray-brown over time; just-eclosed individuals may have a lavender sheen (see photo below).
 Two other tailed green hairstreaks resembling Juniper Hairstreak occur rarely in southern New Mexico: Xami Hairstreak and Silver-banded Hairstreak.
-Xami is a more yellowish green below, with a wider and straighter white line, which forms a distinctive “W” near the tail.
-Silver-banded is also a brighter yellowish green with a very prominent straight postmedian white line.
+Xami is a more yellowish green below, with a wider and straighter white line forming a distinctive “W” near the tail.
+Silver-banded is also a brighter yellowish green with a bold straight postmedian white line.
 Range and Habitat.
 Juniper Hairstreaks live throughout much of temperate North America.
 It is widespread in New Mexico below 8000′ (all counties but Le).
 Life History.
 Larvae eat almost any species of juniper or cedar (Cupressaceae).
 Juniperus scopulorum, J. monosperma, J. deppeana, J. erythrocarpa and J. osteosperma are confirmed hosts in New Mexico.
 Pupae overwinter.
 Throughout North America, including New Mexico, invasion of abandoned agricultural lands by junipers and cedars has expanded potential range and habitat for Juniper Hairstreaks.
 Flight.
 Callophrys gryneus is bi- or tri-voltine in New Mexico, flying between March 15 and September 24.
 Peak flights in southern New Mexico are in April, July and September, shifting to May and August in northern New Mexico and at higher elevations.
 Juniper Hairstreaks bask in the morning, nectar at midday then perch for mates in the afternoon.
 Comments.
-Western Callophrys gryneus siva (W. H. Edwards 1874), which typifies New Mexico populations, was once considered a distinct species from nominate eastern C. g. gryneus, which has two hindwing basal white bars and a very irregular white band.
-Individuals with one or both of the extra white bars turn up at low frequency in eastern New Mexico: most frequently in the Llano Estacado and Caprock of southeastern New Mexico and the Guadalupe Mountains (Ed), showing a possible genetic link to Texas subspecies C. g. castalis (W. H. Edwards 1871).
-That form has been seen rarely in Taos, Mora and Rio Arriba counties.
+Western Callophrys gryneus siva (W. H. Edwards 1874), to which all New Mexico populations belong, was once considered a distinct species from nominate eastern C. g. gryneus.
+That eastern version has two hindwing basal white bars and a very irregular white band.
+Individuals with one or both of the extra VHW white bars turn up with low frequency in eastern and southeastern New Mexico, most frequently in the Llano Estacado, Caprock Escarpment and Guadalupe Mountains (Ed).
+The white bars suggest a genetic link to Texas subspecies C. g. castalis (W. H. Edwards 1871), but DNA analyses to date do not support that.

 The Elfins (Callophrys: Incisalia)